-“Education is the key, either formally or informally,” says Tina Zbytek, a Registered Nurse and lactation consultant at Sisters Hospital.
+“Education is the key, either formally or informally,” said Tina Zbytek, a Registered Nurse and lactation consultant at Sisters Hospital.

 Here's how you can prepare: